このページは日本語には対応しておりません。随時翻訳に取り組んでいます。

 span.recordException(new TestError())

-Read the OpenTelemetry specification for more information.
+Read the OpenTelemetry specification for recording exceptions for more information.

 Filtering requests